Skip to Main Content

 Scholarly databases take into account the important publications and research methods of a field or discipline.
 The database helps you make choices about which articles you want to see - by subject, dates of publication, overall topic, and more.
 Google and Google Scholar, while vast, do no quality control on the content they provide or give you good tools to narrow your focus.

-Recommended databases for History
+Recommended databases for history and sociology

-Find top History journals
+Find top history and sociology journals

 Find History books